History of the Tomb

 Dedicated in 1874

-Lincoln Tomb is the final resting place of Abraham Lincoln, his wife Mary, and three of their four sons, Edward, William, and Thomas.
+The Lincoln Tomb State Historic Site is the final resting place of Abraham Lincoln, his wife Mary, and three of their four sons, Edward, William, and Thomas (known as "Tad").
 Their eldest son, Robert T. Lincoln, is buried in Arlington National Cemetery.
 Also on the site is the public receiving vault.
 Constructed ca. 1860 and the scene of funeral services for Abraham Lincoln on May 4, 1865, the vault is located at the base of a hill north of the Tomb.
-In 1960 the Tomb was designated a National Historic Landmark and was placed on the National Register of Historic Places in 1966.
+In 1960 the Tomb was designated a National Historic Landmark; it was placed on the National Register of Historic Places in 1966.

 Interior rooms of the Tomb are finished in a highly polished marble trimmed with bronze.
-The south entrance opens into a rotunda, where hallways lead into the burial chamber.
-The rotunda and corridors contain reduced-scale reproductions of important Lincoln statues as well as plaques with excerpts from Lincoln’s Springfield farewell speech, the Gettysburg Address, and his Second Inaugural Address.
+The south entrance opens into a rotunda, where hallways lead to the burial chamber.
+The rotunda and corridors contain reduced-scale versions of important Lincoln statues, as well as plaques with excerpts from Lincoln’s Springfield farewell speech, the Gettysburg Address, and his Second Inaugural Address.
 Lincoln’s remains rest in a concrete vault ten feet below the marble floor of the burial chamber.
-A massive granite cenotaph marking the gravesite is flanked by the Presidential flag and flags of the states in which the Lincoln family resided.
-Crypts in the chamber’s south wall hold the remains of Lincoln’s wife and three of their sons.
+A massive granite cenotaph marking the gravesite is flanked by the presidential flag and the flags of states in which Lincoln's ancestors and Abraham Lincoln himself resided.
+Crypts in the chamber’s south wall hold the remains of Mary, Edward, Willie and Tad Lincoln.

-The remains of President Lincoln and his son Willie were placed and kept in the Receiving Vault from May 4 through December 21 1865.
-From December 21 1865 through September 19 1871, the President and his two sons, Eddie and Willie, were moved into a temporary above-ground tomb constructed on the northeast side of the hill where the current tomb now stands.
-The President’s youngest son, Thomas ("Tad”), died on July 15 1871 and was the first to be interred in the Monument, followed by his father and his two brothers on September 19 1871.
-Mary Lincoln passed away at her sister's home in Springfield on July 16 1882 and was laid to rest with her martyred husband and dear sons a few days later.
+The remains of President Lincoln and his son Willie were placed in the Receiving Vault from May 4 through December 21, 1865.
+From December 21, 1865 through September 19, 1871, the President and his two sons, Eddie and Willie, were moved into a temporary above-ground tomb constructed on the northeast side of the hill where the current tomb now stands.
+Tad Lincoln, the President’s youngest son, died on July 15, 1871 and was the first to be interred in the Monument, followed by his father and his two brothers on September 19, 1871.
+Mary Lincoln died at her sister's home in Springfield on July 16, 1882 and was laid to rest with her martyred husband and dear sons a few days later.